 Entering Research Scholarly Products and Publications

-Branchaw, J.L., Butz, A.R., and Smith, A.R. (in review) Entering Research: A Framework for Research Trainee Development and Customizable Undergraduate and Graduate Training Curriculum.
+Branchaw, J.L., Butz, A.R., and Smith, A.R. (in review) Evaluation of Entering Research: A Customizable Curriculum for Undergraduate and Graduate Research Training Programs and Courses.
 Life Sciences Education.

 Balster, N. J., Pfund, C., Rediske, R., & Branchaw, J. L. (2010).
 Entering Research: A course that creates community and structure for beginning undergraduate researchers in the STEM disciplines.
 CBE Life Sciences Education 9(2) 108-118.

 Branchaw, J. L., Pfund, C., and Rediske, R. (2010) Entering Research Facilitator’s Manual: Workshops for Students Beginning Research in Science, Freeman & Company.

 To understand which Entering Research curricular activities are most effective with trainees from different backgrounds and at varying career stages, a dissemination and implementation research project Is underway to investigate how and with whom the curriculum is being used.
 Research training program directors interested in using the Entering Research curriculum and collaborating on this research project (or other research projects!) are encouraged to contact the authors at email@example.com.

 The History of Entering Research